ever-co/ever-gauzy/README.md

 -   Gauzy Platform Dev builds (using CI/CD, from the `develop` branch) will be available later at <https://app.gauzy.dev>

-### Desktop Apps
+### Server & Desktop Apps

-We have 2 Desktop Apps (for Windows/Mac/Linux):
+We have Gauzy Server and two Desktop Apps (for Windows/Mac/Linux):

+-   Ever® Gauzy™ Server - includes Gauzy API, SQLite DB (or connects to external PostgreSQL) and serves Guazy frontend.
+It allows to quickly run Gauzy Server for multiple clients (browser based or Desktop based). **Note: Gauzy Server is currently WIP and may not work as expected.**

 -   Ever® Gauzy™ Desktop App - includes Gauzy frontend (UI), Gauzy API, SQLite DB, etc., all-in-one!
 It allows to quickly run the whole Gauzy solution locally, both UI and Timer (for time tracking, optionally of course).
-In addition, it allows to connect to the external database (e.g. PostgreSQL) or external API (if you have Gauzy API / DB installed on different computer or if you want to connect to our live API).
+In addition, it allows to connect to the external database (e.g. PostgreSQL) or external API (if you have Gauzy Server with API / DB installed on different computer or if you want to connect to our live API).

 -   Ever® Gauzy™ Desktop Timer App - allows to run Time & Activity Tracking for employees (agent) with screenshots and activity monitoring.

-More information about our Desktop Apps:
+More information about our Server & Desktop Apps:

 -   Download for your OS from <https://github.com/ever-co/ever-gauzy/releases>.
--   Setup Gauzy Desktop App or Gauzy Desktop Timer app with default choices in Setup Wizard and run it-
+-   Setup Gauzy Server / Desktop App / Gauzy Desktop Timer App with default choices in Setup Wizard and run it.
 -   You can login with `admin@ever.co` and password `admin` to check Admin functionality if you installed Gauzy Desktop App.
 Note: such Admin user is not an employee, so you will not be able to track time.
 -   You can login with `employee@ever.co` and password `123456` to check Employee related functionality in Gauzy UI or to run Desktop Timer from "Employee" perspective (such user is an Employee and can track time).
+-   If you install Gauzy Server, it is possible to connect to it using browser or using Gauzy Desktop Apps.
--   You can read more information about our Desktop Apps in the [Wiki](https://github.com/ever-co/ever-gauzy/wiki/Gauzy-Desktop-Apps)
+-   You can read more information about our Desktop Apps in the [Desktop Apps Wiki Page](https://github.com/ever-co/ever-gauzy/wiki/Gauzy-Desktop-Apps) and about our Server in the [Server Wiki Page](https://github.com/ever-co/ever-gauzy/wiki/Gauzy-Server).

 ## Technology Stack and Requirements